l0r3zz/public/installtool/README.md

 ## installtool
-Installtool is a python based CLI utility for scripting "one off" installs of software packages on Linux based servers.
+Installtool is a python based CLI utility for scripting "one-off" installs of software packages on Linux based servers.
 It is more light-weight then your typical CM tool like *Puppet* or *Chef*, but since it is *agentless*, it does borrow from the philosophy of Ansible.
-But unlike Ansible, the *programming model* is more like assembly language, on the  _retro_ tip.
+Unlike Ansible however, the *programming model* is more like assembly language, on the  _retro_ tip.
-The manifiest is rendered in **YAML** and containes 4 basic sections:
+The manifiest or **runbook** as it is called, is rendered in **YAML** and containes 4 basic sections:
 ```
 hosts:                # Put a list of Hosts that the actions will be applied to
-resources:            # These are files and instaln packabes that live in BLOBDIR
+resources:            # These are files and instaln packages that live in BLOBDIR
 actions:              # How to do the install
 verify:               # verify that the install was successful
 ```

-The **hosts** section specifys a list of Host entries, each entry is a dict with the fillowing fields:
+The **hosts** section specifys a list of Host entries.
+Each entry is a dict with the fillowing fields:
 ```

     ip : <addr or fqdn>